walidabazo/unity-used-SQLite-database/README.md

 How to read and right  on SQLite database ,  SQLite admin  and SQLite Dll windows 32bit and 64bit

-solving all error in unity for assembly reference
+solving all error in unity for assembly reference:

 error "The type or namespace name `Data' does not exist in the namespace `Mono'.
-Are you missing an assembly reference?" and error "The type or namespace name `MONO' does not exist in the namespace `Data'.
+Are you missing an assembly reference?"

+and error "The type or namespace name `MONO' does not exist in the namespace `Data'.
 Are you missing an assembly reference?"